The Seasons Of My Life

 As I move through the seasons of my life and summer turns to fall, I find that the Golden Years are not so golden after all.

-The changes mentioned here have mostly happened over many years and now reflect one thing quite clear: the downsides of getting old and being old will prevent them from ever having a glitter equal to that of shiny gold.
+The changes mentioned here have mostly happened over many years and now reflect one thing quite clear.
+The downsides of getting old and being old will prevent them from ever having a glitter equal to that of shiny gold.

 Thanks for reading.